Frequently Asked Questions About SNAP and Students

 Whose Income and Assets are Counted?

 According to federal SNAP policy, a household is considered to be a group of people who live together and buy groceries together for more than half of their meals, regardless of relation.
-However, the relation is considered, when certain family members live in the household together— even if they purchase meals separately—they must be included in the same SNAP household.
-For example, 19-year-olds living at home full-time must be included in the same SNAP household as their parents because children must be included in their parents’ SNAP household until they reach 22 years of age.
+However the relation is considered, when certain family members live in the household together—even if they purchase meals separately—they must be included in the same SNAP household.
+For example, 19-year-olds living at home full time must be included in the same SNAP household as their parents because children must be included in their parents’ SNAP household until they reach 22 years of age.
+This is true even for students who are living with their parents due to campus closures as a result of the COVID-19 public health crisis.
 Spouses must be included in one another’s SNAP household.

 If college students live with a roommate and they purchase and prepare food together for at least half of their meals, they are counted as a SNAP household and must apply together.
 All forms of income, including earned or unearned, for each household member over the age of 17 must be presented when applying for SNAP benefits.
 Special rules apply when one or more members of a household are ineligible for reasons that can include their immigration status or status as a student without meeting one of the student exemptions.
 While students can live in a household with other individuals receiving SNAP benefits, students are not counted in the total household number and their income and resources are not counted.